brendanhay/gogol/gogol-fonts/README.md

 ## Description

-A client library for the Google Fonts Developer API.
+A client library for the Google Fonts Developer.

 ## Contribute